Meet Our Leaders

 By volunteering for a committee, you gain insider access.
 It gives you a front row seat to all club activities and decisions.

 We encourage you to step forward and contribute your skills.
-Sure, volunteering helps the club.
-But it also enriches your own experience, connects you deeper with the community, and expands your knowledge of the ins and outs of our activities.
+Volunteering helps the club.
+It also enriches your own experience, connects you deeper with the community, and expands your knowledge of the ins and outs of our activities.

 Join us in leading and shaping the future of Olympic Fly Fishers.
 Here your knowledge, expertise, and efforts make a real difference!